 Cutting back on the amount or frequency of drinking alcohol can reduce these risks.
 However, low-risk alcohol use does not mean no risk.
 Men are recommended to consume no more than 4 drinks on any day and no more than 14 drinks in a week.
 If you are a woman, that’s no more than 3 drinks a day and no more than 7 in a week.

 Drinking large amounts of alcohol within a short period of time can result in alcohol poisoning.
 With binge drinking occurring more commonly among those aged 13 – 34 in Singapore, it is important to drink responsibly.
-If you know or suspect that someone has alcohol poisoning, visit the Accident & Emergency (A&E) department immediately.
+If you know or suspect that someone has alcohol poisoning, visit the Accident & Emergency (A&E) department immediately or call for an ambulance.

 Article reviewed by Dr Dave Othello, deputy medical director at Parkway Hospitals